w3f/polkadot-deployer/README.md

 To make a deployment on Digital Ocean you're required to configure your Digital Ocean's credentials.
 You can do this by setting the `DIGITALOCEAN_ACCESS_TOKEN` environment variable.
 You can get your access token by following the [documentation](https://www.digitalocean.com/docs/api/create-personal-access-token/).

 In order to deploy polkadot on GCP you need to edit the preset configuration file: ```config/create.remote.sample-DO.json``` so that it contains your projectID and domain.
+The domain must be a domain that can be controlled by the given cloudflare account.
 Then you can issue the following command:

  ```node . create --config config/create.remote.sample-DO.json --verbose```